Hide and Go Shriek: Production

+Development

+Skip Schoolnik, a film editor who had co-edited Halloween II (1981) with John Carpenter, was hired to direct Hide and Go Shriek after the original director resigned from the project.

+Filming

+Principal photography took place in three stories of a commercial building in downtown Los Angeles.
+Schoolnik hired cinematographer Eugene Shlugleit to shoot the film based on his work on Evil Dead II (1987).

 Release

-The film was given a limited theatrical release in the United States on November 1, 1988, by New Star Entertainment, which had its violence trimmed in order to receive an R rating.
+The film was given a limited theatrical release in the United States on November 13, 1987 by New Star Entertainment, opening regionally in North Carolina.
+The film had its violence trimmed in order to receive an R rating.

 Home media

-Hide and Go Shriek was released unrated on VHS by New Star Video and New World Video respectively in 1989, as well as on LaserDisc by Image Entertainment.
-In the United Kingdom, it was marketed as Close Your Eyes and Pray for its home video release, which was shorn of fifty seconds.
+Hide and Go Shriek was released in unrated and R-rated cuts on VHS by New Star Video in 1988 and by New World Video in 1989, respectively. as well as on LaserDisc by Image Entertainment.
+In the United Kingdom, it was released under the title Close Your Eyes and Pray for its home video release, which was shorn of fifty seconds.

 The film was initially released on DVD in the United Kingdom by Bellevue Entertainment A/S on July 22, 2004, under its original title.
 Scanbox Entertainment issued another DVD in Region 2, and was included in a 'Platinum Collection' with Dolly Dearest, Inner Sanctum 2, and Dark Breed.

-Hide and Go Shriek was released by Code Red on Blu-ray for the first time on December 3, 2016, (Note: Blu-ray.com noted the release to be December 3, 2016.) with a remastered 2K scan from the original internegative, and was followed by a DVD release by Kino Lorber on May 30, 2017.
+Hide and Go Shriek was released by Code Red on Blu-ray for the first time on December 3, 2016, (Note: Blu-ray.com noted the release to be December 3, 2016.) with a remastered 2K scan from the original internegative; this release featured only the R-rated cut of the film.
+This was followed by a DVD release by Kino Lorber on May 30, 2017.
 The same year, 88 Films released the film on dual Blu-ray and DVD format in the United Kingdom on July 10, which was subsequently reissued on Blu-ray on February 11, 2019.

+Terror Vision released a limited edition 4K UHD Blu-ray edition through their online store, which was released on July 9, 2026.
+Prior to its release, the new 4K restoration was screened at Fantastic Fest in late 2025.

+Reception

+George Jewell of the San Antonio Express-News wrote that, while "not the best of the genre, [Hide and Go Shriek is] also far from the worst."
+Jim Carnes of The Sacramento Union described the film's plot as "unspectacular."

+Phil Vettel of the Chicago Tribune found the film nonsensical and described the characters as "typical slasher film morons...
+Hide and Go Shriek is filled with inanities."

+Writer John Kenneth Muir notes in his book Horror Films of the 1980s (2011): "To its credit, Hide and Go Shriek does feature a few moments guaranteed to make the hair on the back of your neck stand on end," adding that the killer in the film is "unsettling" and generates a "potent fear" in the finale.